Sage-Bionetworks/schematic/README.md

 git clone https://github.com/Sage-Bionetworks/schematic.git
 ```
 2. Follow the [instructions](https://python-poetry.org/docs/) here to install `poetry`
+> Note: We recommend install poetry via `pipx`.
+(See detail instruction [here](https://github.com/pypa/pipx#:~:text=Other%20Tools.-,Install%20pipx,-On%20macOS))Then use pipx to installl poetry.
+Your poetry version should be >= 1.2.0.
+If you have previously installed poetry, try follow the instructions [here](https://python-poetry.org/docs/#:~:text=methods%20above.-,Uninstall%20Poetry,-If%20you%20decide) to unistall it.

 3. Start the virtual environment by doing:
 ```
 poetry shell